The White Tie Affair: Commercial debut

 On April 22, 2008, the White Tie Affair released its major label debut, Walk This Way.
-The album contains the singles "Allow Me to Introduce Myself...Mr.
-Right" and "Candle (Sick and Tired)".
-Produced by Matt Mahaffey and Jeff Turzo of Wired All Wrong, the album was recorded at Annetenna Studios in Burbank, CA. in the fall of 2007.
-The music videos for "Allow Me to Introduce Myself...Mr.
-Right" and "Candle (Sick and Tired)" debuted on No Good TV in the spring of 2008 and were also featured on MTV's TRL.
+The album contains the singles "Allow Me to Introduce Myself...
+Mr. Right" and "Candle (Sick and Tired)".
+Produced by Matt Mahaffey and Jeff Turzo of Wired All Wrong, the album was recorded at Annetenna Studios in Burbank. in the fall of 2007.
+The music videos for "Allow Me to Introduce Myself...
+Mr. Right" and "Candle (Sick and Tired)" debuted on No Good TV in the spring of 2008 and were also featured on TRL.
 The uncut director's version of the two videos reached 400,000 views on YouTube, and was the most watched YouTube video on March 29, 2008.
-In December 2008, director Jon Watts filmed a new video for "Candle (Sick and Tired)" which featured Jessica Lee Rose, as well as cameos by Joel and Benji Madden of Good Charlotte in the tour bus scene.
-Watts had previously filmed videos for numerous bands such as Death Cab for Cutie and the artist Fatboy Slim.
+In December 2008, director Jon Watts filmed a new video for "Candle (Sick and Tired)" which featured Jessica Lee Rose, as well as cameos by Joel and Benji Madden of Good Charlotte appearing in a tour bus scene.
+Watts had worked with Death Cab for Cutie and Fatboy Slim.

-Live show/style
+Live shows/style

-The band has been critically acclaimed for their dynamic live shows.
-Many of TWTA's songs are dance songs that thrive off of audience interaction.
-An article from the Chicago Sun-Times describes the sound:
+The band has received acclaim for their dynamic live shows.
+Many of TWTA's songs are dance songs which elicit audience interaction.
+Kyle Kloster from the Chicago Sun-Times said:

 There’s a chance the White Tie Affair is on the cutting edge by adopting that “has a beat and can be danced to” mentality.
 “In my opinion, it seems like music is leaning toward that,” Wallace says.
-“Hellogoodbye and Justin Timberlake kind of let us know that it was OK to do that.
+“Hellogoodbye and Justin Timberlake kind of let us know that it was ok to do that.
 That took the pressure off and paved the way for us to do what we love without falling in line with a scene.
 The White Tie Affair sounds like a fusion of Timberlake and AFI working together to create pop for the PlayStation generation.

-– Kyle Koster, Staff Reporter, Chicago Sun-Times.

-In an October 31, 2008 New York Times review, music critic Jon Pareles wrote that The White Tie Affair's style was "leaning toward new-wave guitar and mixing apologies with come-ons."
+In an October 31, 2008 review in The New York Times, music critic Jon Pareles wrote that The White Tie Affair's style was "leaning toward new-wave guitar and mixing apologies with come-ons."
 In early 2009, "The Price of Company" was used in advertisements for the movie Miss March.
-That March, they were featured in the Verizon Wireless's Rhapsody commercial with their song "Candle (Sick and Tired)".
-In April 2009, the band was also featured in Soundcheck Riders.
+In March 2008, they were featured in Verizon Wireless' Rhapsody commercial with the song "Candle (Sick and Tired)".
+In April 2009, the band appeared in Soundcheck Riders.